digitickets/star-web-print/README.md

 # Versioning

 As of writing this README, the version of the package from Star Micronics is `1.6.0`.
-To indicate that the version we are releasing has been amended (see above), we are releasing this as `1.6.0.1`.
+But as we had previously published this package to the NPM registry, we cannot use `1.6.0+1`, so, `1.6.0` will be released as `1.6.1`, but future versions will be released using Star's own version number with the `+1` metadata suffix.